Applications for entry in 2021 and 2022 are welcomed: for details of how to apply see below.

 Working with the Chaplain, organ scholars devise termly music lists and choir concerts, and also organise choir social events.
 A prominent feature of the musical year is a regular choir tour; recent visits have included tours to Sicily, Florence, and Venice.

-The Chapel organ is a fine Harrison & Harrison instrument from 1937, with three manuals and 24 stops.
+The Chapel organ is a fine Harrison & Harrison instrument from 1938, with three manuals and 24 stops.
 It offers a wide range of musical and tonal colour, and is a great joy to play.
+The organ is to be fully refurbished in summer 2020, with work due to be completed by Michaelmas 2020.
+There is more information about the organ here.

-The College remunerates organ scholars with an honorarium of £300 per academic year, together with accommodation in the Garden Quad (during the first year), and Front Quad (during subsequent years) at the standard rental rate.
+The College remunerates organ scholars with an honorarium of £300 in the first academic year and then £500 in subsequent years, together with accommodation in the Garden Quad (during the first year), and Front Quad (during subsequent years) at the standard rental rate.
 Both rooms are provided with a piano, allowing convenient opportunity for practice.
 Regular lessons are also provided with an organ and/or conducting teacher of the organ scholar’s choice, with the cost paid for by the College.
-Balliol appoints organ scholars on a biannual cycle: for further details, please see the University’s webpage on the organ awards process.
+Balliol normally appoints organ scholars on a biannual cycle.
 In the second year of an organ scholar’s tenure, an organist from outside assists the organ scholar.

-We are always delighted to hear from prospective applicants: please contact the Senior Organ Scholar, Joe Barber (firstname.lastname@example.org), and the Sub-Organist, Edward Howell, who would be more than happy to answer any questions you may have.
+We are always delighted to hear from prospective applicants: please contact the Senior Organ Scholar, Yasar Cohen-Shah, who would be more than happy to answer any questions you may have.
 Should you have any questions about the admissions process, please contact the Undergraduate Administrator.